cash2one/gobt/README.md

 ### Deployment
 1. Create the mysql database.
 2. Import the table into the database.
 See `mysql.sql`.
+3. Download and deploy the elasticsearch.
+See http://www.elasticsearch.org/.
 3. Modify the configuration file.
 4. Start the program.